eloylp/go-serve/README.md

 #### Upload file

-You can upload single files to the document root of the server at runtime.
-Just push the file to the **upload endpoint**.
-Read how to configure such endpoint in the [configuration](#configuration) section.
+The file can simply be pushed to the **upload endpoint**.
+There is more information about  how to configure such endpoint in the [configuration](#configuration) section.
+Here is an example:

 ```bash
 curl -X POST --location "http://localhost:8080/upload" \